Skip to main content

 SC Racing is USC's chapter of FSAE that designs, constructs, tests, and races high performance autocross racecars.
 Every year they compete against universities worldwide to test their car's abilities.

-USC Hyperloop
+USC ASPEN

 Alumni